martinkabe/RSQLS/README.md

 **push_data**
 * Pushing data into SQL Server.
 * Table on SQL Server is automatically created if doesn't exit.
-* Data types are automatically estimated (is able to recognize scientific format and convert to appropriate sql data type - int, float, ...
+* Data types are automatically estimated (functionality is able to recognize scientific format and convert to appropriate sql data type - int, float, ...
 It is also able to distinguish date, datetime format and datetime in ISO format).
 ```
 push_data(connectionString, df, sqltabname, append = FALSE, showprogress = FALSE)
 # If append == TRUE then appending new rows into existing SQL table.
 If append == FALSE then deletes rows in existing SQL table and appends new records.